How Much Is Workers’ Compensation Insurance in 2025?

 Paul Martin is the Director of Education and Development for Myron Steves, one of the largest, most respected insurance wholesalers in the southern U.S.

+Workers' comp can cover things like doctors' visits and surgery but doesn't cover incidents of employee injuries due to negligence.
 The cost of your workers' comp varies based on several factors, but it's still possible to offer averages.
-Small businesses pay about $47 monthly, or $560 annually, for workers' comp.
+Small businesses pay about $45 monthly, or $540 annually, for workers' comp.

 This cost estimate is the middle of the pack for small businesses, including size and risk level.
 Larger businesses or those with riskier occupations, such as the construction industry, will have much higher figures.
 An independent insurance agent can help you find your location and industry quotes.